JimzyLui/DevLeague-Modules/Deployment/PartTimeTrack/README.md

 # Deployment

-Chunked out version of the [DevLeague Deployment](https://github.com/devleague/DevLeague-Modules/blob/master/Deployment/README.md) lecture for part-time cohorts spread across 4 weeks instead of one full day.
+Chunked out version of the [DevLeague Deployment](https://github.com/devleague/DevLeague-Modules/blob/master/Deployment/README.md) lecture for part-time cohorts spread across 3 weeks instead of one full day.
+A fourth week (Saturday) may be needed.

 This non-finalized module represents a new approach to teaching DevOps specifically molded for part-time cohort's schedule and style of learning.
 Will allow easier absorption through repetition and practice over many days.